MPhil option available

 Admissions Office: +44 (0)1895 265265 (after you submit an application)

-A PhD involves demonstrating through original research or other advanced scholarship the creation and interpretation of new knowledge, a systematic acquisition and understanding of a substantial body of knowledge at the forefront of an academic discipline or professional practice, the ability to conceptualise, design and implement a project for the general of new knowledge, applications or understanding at the forefront of the discipline.
+A PhD involves demonstrating original research through the creation and interpretation of new knowledge.
+It is carried out using a systematic acquisition and understanding of a substantial body of academic knowledge and being at the forefront of the discipline.
 Both full-time (3 years) and part-time (6 years) study routes are available.

 MPhil degree option